 CM Data Research aims to conduct research based on the highest standards of scientific reasoning and academic ethics.
-To us, science means to constantly rethink well-established ideas, to compare different theories and to back them with multiple lines of evidence.
+To CM, science means to constantly rethink well-established ideas, to compare different theories and to back them with multiple lines of evidence and quantitative data.

-It is part of our philosophy to take a postpositivist point of view based on Popper’s principle of falsification or Kuhn’s theory of revolutionary paradigms.
+It is part of CM’s philosophy to take a postpositivist point of view based on Popper’s principle of falsification and Kuhn’s theory of revolutionary paradigms.
 As the history of science indicates, a change in paradigms often occurs as methods of measurement improve.
 This is particularly important in the area of data science.
-As more and more data becomes available and as the accuracy of the data improves, theoretical theories might be adapted to new and more accurate data or even new theoretical paradigms emerge.
+As data becomes more and more complex in terms of its volume and variety, theoretical ideas might be adapted to new and more accurate data or even new theoretical paradigms emerge.

 Empirical and theoretical research